Coarse-to-fine Q-Network with Action Sequence for Data-Efficient Reinforcement Learning: Experimental Details

 \paragraph{Hyperparameters} We use the same set of hyperparameters across the tasks in each domain.
 For hyperparameters shared across CQN and CQN-\textbf{AS}, we use the same hyperparameters for both algorithms for a fair comparison.
 We provide detailed hyperparameters for BiGym and RLBench experiments in \cref{table:hyperparameters_bigym_rlbench} and HumanoidBench experiments in \cref{table:hyperparameters_humanoidbench}

 \paragraph{Computing hardware} For BiGym and Humanoid experiments, we use NVIDIA A5000 GPU with 24GB VRAM.
 With A5000, each BiGym experiment with 100K environment steps take 16 hours, and each HumanoidBench experiment with 10M environment steps take 40 hours.
 For RLBench experiments, we use NVIDIA RTX 2080Ti GPU, with which each experiment with 30K environment steps take 6.5 hours.
-We find that CQN-\textbf{AS} is around 33\% slower than running CQN because larger architecture slows down both training and inference.
+We find that CQN-AS takes 13\% more memory compared to CQN and is 40\% slower than CQN.
+Overall, CQN-\textbf{AS} is around 33\% slower than running CQN because larger architecture slows down both training and inference.

 \paragraph{Baseline implementation} For CQN \citep{seo2024continuous} and DrQ-v2+ \citep{yarats2022mastering}, we use the implementation available from the official CQN implementation\footnote{\url{https://github.com/younggyoseo/CQN}}.
 For ACT \citep{zhao2023learning}, we use the implementation from RoboBase repository\footnote{\url{https://github.com/robobase-org/robobase}}.
 For SAC \citep{haarnoja2018soft}, DreamerV3 \citep{hafner2023mastering}, and TD-MPC2 \citep{hansen2023td}, we use results provided in HumanoidBench\footnote{\url{https://github.com/carlosferrazza/humanoid-bench}} repository \citep{sferrazza2024humanoidbench}.